Accommodations for Students with Disabilities

-The retail area, located on the lower level showcases three food outlets: Java George features Caribou coffee, smoothies, freshly prepared baked goods, grab-and-go items and a variety of snacks.
-Create features sandwiches and salads made fresh while you wait.
-Martha’s Grill features made-to-order items to satisfy any craving.
-Sophie’s Café, located on the first floor of the Miller Library is a 24-hour automated micro mart containing fresh foods, Starbucks coffee, microwavable meals, ice cream, and other treats.
+The retail area located on the lower level showcases three food outlets: Java George features local and sustainable coffee selections from Chesapeake Bay Roasting Company, smoothies, freshly prepared baked goods, grab-and-go items and a variety of snacks.
+Create features sandwiches made fresh while you wait.
+Martha’s Grill offers made-to-order items to satisfy any craving.

 Monday – Friday

 Brunch 10:00 a.m. -1:30 p.m.
 Dinner 4:30-6:00 p.m.

 Monday-Friday 7:30 a.m. -7:30 p.m.
 Saturday-Sunday 9:00 a.m. - 4:00 p.m.

 24-hour access with your Washington College ID card.

 Hours are subject to change based on events that are happening and business.